kevinkit/AuOC/README.md

 # AuOC
-Augmentation On Coordinates provides a away to make image changing functions based on coordinates
+Augmentation On Coordinates provides a away to make image changing functions based on coordinates and also manual by hand for fine adjusting.

 # Files to choose from: